Authors of section

 Holding the reduced position

 The leg-holder stands on the medial side of the injured leg and controls the knee and thigh position while holding the ankle dorsiflexed to neutral.
-Rotational alignment is approximated by holding the big toe in line with the patella, as seen from superiorly or anteriorly.
+Rotational alignment is approximated by holding the big toe in line with the patella, as seen from a superior or anterior view.
 This maintains the normal slight external rotation of the tibia.

 Assessment of rotational reduction